A brand represents the essence of a company, which is built upon the characteristics that a business already has.

 The simple definition of “attributes” is: a quality or feature regarded as a characteristic or inherent part of someone or something.
-So brand attributes are characteristics that your audience sees as an inherent part of your brand.
+So brand attributes are characteristics that the audience sees as an inherent part of a brand.

 What are examples of brand attributes?

 Since brand attributes are the same attributes that a person can have, we can use a person as an example.
 If a person, let’s say Nick, is our friend and he is friendly, smart, welcoming, successful, professional — those words would be his attributes.

 Now let’s apply these types of words to brands instead of people.
 Adidas is successful, smart, and professional (just like Nick!).
 When consumers think of Tesla, they think of innovation.
 Starbucks evokes feelings of consistency and quality.

 Brand attributes also include the deeper values of a business — not just the first impression that customers have, but the values and characteristics that customers don’t yet know about a company at first glance.

 Brand attributes are made from the culture of a brand, its potential customers, the emotions those customers have, and its brand voice.